-Sports & Entertainment Marketing - One Trimester .5 credit - Grades 10-12 - This class will be offered during school years beginning in an odd-numbered calendar year.
+Sports & Entertainment Marketing - One Trimester .5 credit - Grades 9 - 12 This class will be offered during school years beginning in an odd-numbered calendar year.

 Sports and Entertainment Management is a specialized course for students with a career interest in the fields of sports, recreation, and entertainment.
 Students will use the general principles of management to make informed decisions through the effective use of people and other resources.
 This course is designed to provide knowledge in operations, human resources, marketing, and the use of information technology in the industry.
 Major areas that will be covered are professional sports, theme parks, TV and movie industries, concert and arena productions, and theme restaurants.
 Students will also obtain an understanding of the career options available within the fields of sports and entertainment.
-This course is project-driven, designed to give students opportunities to learn what it would be like to work in the sports and entertainment industries.